21.08.2024

 Don’t lose sight of the user experience

-When formulating an internal linking strategy, it’s all too easy to get hung up on SEO.
+When formulating an internal linking strategy, it’s all too easy to get hung up on the impact on the overall eCommerce SEO.
 But as we discussed earlier, there’s more to internal linking than just search rankings: they can have a real impact on the user-friendliness of a website too.
 Think about using internal linking as a subtle CTA, helping your users reach the desired destination.

 Whether you’re formulating an in-depth internal linking strategy or are simply writing blogs to market your small business, always keep the end user in mind.
 Who will be reading each piece of content, and which direction will they want to head in next?
 For example, if a user is reading a fridge freezer buying guide, they’re probably going to want to start shopping around for fridge freezers next.
 Not ovens or microwaves.
 They already have an oven and a microwave.